MakFly/PHPModDock-Lite/docs/fr/reference/CADDYFILE.md

 # Caddyfile Configuration Guide

-This guide explains how to configure FrankenPHP using the Caddyfile system in Laradock Lite.
+This guide explains how to configure FrankenPHP using the Caddyfile system in PHPModDock-Lite.

 ## Table of Contents